Poorvi551/Software_Testing_Learnings/README.md

 25. verify that user should not be able to login with blank username and blank password.
 26. Verify that correct error message should be displayed when user enter blank email and password.

-     * username and password cannot be blank.
+     * Username and password cannot be blank.
      * Invalid email and password
      * Email you entered is not connected to any account